N.B. This post is considered off topic under the current board rules so please direct any replies to me using the ‘reply by email’ option.

-There was some discussion on the board a year and a half ago about whether it was possible / easy / difficult to consistently beat the market.
+There was some discussion on the board three and a half years ago about whether it was possible / easy / difficult to consistently beat the market.

 At some point I suggested that it was easy to beat the market by simply choosing a portfolio of quality businesses and holding for the long term.

 After a while I thought that, having made this suggestion, I should back it up.

 I came up with a portfolio of $25,000 that would aim to beat the market over a 5 year timeframe (post 21799).

 To regulars on this board, the idea that it is difficult to beat the market may seem ridiculous.
 Saul not only beats the market, he thrashes it on a consistent basis.
 But Saul is very skilled and his approach requires careful analysis and keeping a close watch on your stocks.
 I believe that there are many ways to beat the market.
 This portfolio illustrates just one of them.

 My last update was in September (post 60026).